facebookarchive/caffe2/_docs/faq.md

 ## What are all of these optional libraries used for?

-Caffe2 can has many optional dependencies, which add features to Caffe2's core functionality.
+Caffe2 can has many optional dependencies, which extend Caffe2's core functionality.

 ----|-----
-[cuDNN](https://developer.nvidia.com/cudnn) | if using GPU, this is needed for Caffe2's cuDNN operators [Eigen 3](http://eigen.tuxfamily.org/) | The default BLAS backend [LevelDB](https://github.com/google/leveldb) | One of the DB options for storing Caffe2 models [Nvidia CUDA](https://developer.nvidia.com/cuda-zone) | v6.5 or greater
+[cuDNN](https://developer.nvidia.com/cudnn) | If using GPU, this is needed for Caffe2's cuDNN operators [Eigen 3](http://eigen.tuxfamily.org/) | The default BLAS backend [LevelDB](https://github.com/google/leveldb) | One of the DB options for storing Caffe2 models [Nvidia CUDA](https://developer.nvidia.com/cuda-zone) | v6.5 or greater